microsoft/pg_paxos/README.md

      20 | 2
     (2 rows)

+By default, pg_paxos asks other nodes for the highest accepted round number in the log before every read.
+It then applies the SQL queries in the log up to and including the highest accepted round number, which ensures strong consistency.

+In some cases, low read latencies may be preferable to strong consistency.
+The pg_paxos.consistency_model setting can be changed to 'optimistic', in which case the node assumes it has already learned about preceding writes.
+The optimistic consistency model provides read-your-writes consistency in the absence of failure, but may return older results when failures occur.

+The consistency model can be changed in the session:

+    SET pg_paxos.consistency_model TO 'optimistic';

+To switch back to strong consistency:

+    SET pg_paxos.consistency_model TO 'strong';

 ## Advanced Table Replication UDFs

 When using pg_paxos for table replication, items in the log are all SQL queries.
 This property can also be used to perform membership changes.